-Protect PDF with Password β Free, 128-bit RC4 Encryption, No Sign-Up
+Protect PDF with Password β Free, 256-bit AES Encryption, No Sign-Up

 Add strong password encryption to any PDF file.
 Prevent unauthorised opening, printing or copying.
-128-bit RC4 encryption applied instantly.
+256-bit AES encryption applied instantly.
 Free, no account needed.

 PdfDocShift βΊ Protect PDF